fermyon/workshops/magic-8-ball/03-spin-ai.md

 1. Use the `llm.infer` function Spin `llm` library to generate a response to the question

+First, import the `llm` library from the Spin SDK `from spin_sdk import llm` .
-First, update the `handle_request` function to get the question from the request body and return an error if the body is empty:
+Then update the `handle_request` function to get the question from the request body and return an error if the body is empty:

 ```python